justinleetyler/justinleetyler.github.io/catalog.md

 Tyler, Justin Lee. -- [2012 taxes]. -- Computer data (5 files : 416 KB). -- on 1 external hard drive. -- System requirements: USB drive, PDF and JPG file reader. -- Title supplied by cataloger. -- File Directory: 3261. -- DBID 3221. -- DDC 091.

 Tyler, Justin Lee. -- [2016 taxes]. -- Computer data. -- on 1 external hard drive. -- System requirements: USB drive, PDF reader. -- Title supplied by cataloger. -- File Directory: 3359. -- DBID 3359. -- DDC 091.
 Winfrey, Sarah. -- 29 scientifically proven ways to be happy this year. -- Computer data (1 file). -- Mode of Access: World Wide Web (http://www.wisebread.com/29-scientifically-proven-ways-to-be-happier-this-year). -- Title from resource. -- IN Wisebread [website]. -- (Jan.
-23, 2014).
-1. 150.
+23, 2014) -- DDC 150.

 > Work with your hands -- Practice 'taking in the good' -- Help others -- Stop caring about what others think. -- Let go of perfection -- Become calm -- Hold the small things -- Guzzle H20 -- Disconnect -- Fake it 'til you make it (smile). -- Embrace the great outdoors. -- Stop whining -- Hold your tongue -- Use your time well -- Get your sweat on (excercise) -- Leave blame behind -- Get the sleep you need -- Talk it up (vocalize your gratefulness) -- Engage in Aid -- Reach out -- Don't fear failure -- See yourself different -- Pay attention -- Find a new mantra -- Don't eat alone -- Get creative -- Dream about getting away. -o